bri0/task/docs/template.md

 ### String manipulation

-`tools.camelCase`, `tools.pascalCase` are tools to change case of the input string as their names show.
+`tools.camelCase`, `tools.pascalCase` are tools to change the case of the input string as their names show.

 `tools.replace(str: string, rpl: string = "", pattern: string, flags: string): string`: Create a [node's regular expression](https://developer.mozilla.org/ja/docs/Web/JavaScript/Reference/Global_Objects/RegExp) from `pattern` and `flag`.
 Then apply it to `str`